 The Raster Image file extension specifies a default extension for capturing properties specific to raster image files.
 The key for this extension when used in the extensions dictionary MUST be rasterimage-ext.
+Note that this predefined extension does not use the extension facility described in section 7.3.

 An object using the Raster Image File Extension MUST contain at least one property from this extension.